 The menu changes seasonally, and I can’t wait to try more dishes next time I visit.

 Other Must-Try Restaurants in Apex

-Raleigh Cheesy is a simply enchanting shop that specializes in cheese and charcuterie boards.
-As a cheese-lover myself, it’s basically a dream come true.
-Their shop allows customers to stop by for grab-and-go charcuterie boxes, to pick-up larger online orders, or to purchase local ingredients for their own board.
+Their shop allows customers to stop by for grab-and-go charcuterie boxes, to pick up larger online orders, or to purchase local ingredients for their own board.

-We had the pleasure of experiencing their date box and it was outstanding.
-The combinations of texture and flavor were spot on and it was a fun chance to try new ingredients I wouldn’t have purchased myself!
+We had the pleasure of experiencing their date box, which was outstanding.
+The combinations of texture and flavor were spot on, and it was a fun chance to try new ingredients I wouldn’t have purchased myself!